lisatwyw/gpython/sdh.md

 - OR~1; not probability; behaviour depend on how uncommon outcome is (higher prevalence)
 - Not sensitive; overestimating health inequalties
 - Case control need the baseline risks to compare
+- Generally not collaspible
 - ***Should not be used to access health inequalities!!***

+AI errors to cause patient harm
+- subject to discrimination may be under-represented in the training data
+-

 </details>